chandrashekar19/health-care/README.md

 ## What I Learned
 Developing CarePulse provided hands-on experience with:
-- Building and optimizing responsive user interfaces with React
+- Building and optimizing responsive user interfaces with Next js
-- Backend development and API integration with Node.js
+- Implemented using appwrite Database  for the UI used the shadcn
 -  Implementing secure data handling practices to ensure privacy and regulatory compliance